cj-mills/christianjmills/posts/intel-pytorch-extension-tutorial/native-windows/index.md

 ## Conclusion

 In this tutorial, we set up Intel's PyTorch extension for the Windows OS and trained an image classification model using an Arc GPU.
-The exact setup steps may change with new versions, so check the [documentation](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html) for the latest version to see if there are any changes.
+The exact setup steps may change with new versions, so check the [documentation](https://intel.github.io/intel-extension-for-pytorch/index.html#installation?platform=gpu&version=v2.3.110%2bxpu&os=windows&package=pip) for the latest version to see if there are any changes.
 I'll try to keep this tutorial updated with any significant changes to the process.

 {{< include /_tutorial-cta.qmd >}}

+{{< include /_about-author-cta.qmd >}}